aled1027/dotfiles/readme.md

 - git command to git rm all deleted files:
     - `git ls-files --deleted -z | xargs -0 git rm`
 - `git d file.py` runs git diff in vimdiff
+- after cloning, branch exists on github but not locally
+    - see all branches: `git branch -a`
+    - recreate branch locally `git branch -t branch origin/branch`
+    - goto branch `git checkout branch`

 ### Networking
 - If only able to access (listed below), you might only be able to access ipv6 websites.